Free Walking Tour Berlin

 3.1 Walking Along the East Side Gallery

-Take your time strolling along the East Side Gallery, admire the striking artwork, and read the artist’s interpretations of the wall’s history.
-Remember to respect the artwork, as these murals carry powerful messages and reflect the spirit of unity.
+Walk your way along the East Side Gallery, admire the striking art, and even read artists’ interpretations of the wall’s history.
+Also, please remember to respect the artwork as these are powerful messages, revolving around unity.

 3.2 Reflecting at the Berlin Wall Memorial